TIY-ATL-ROR-2015-Sep/lectures/wk03-models/tue/questions.md

 organization page, and then "clone" your fork at the command line to get a local copy of the repo to edit.

-You'll also need to run `rake db:migrate` in your clone to setup the database.
+You'll need to run `bundle` in the project directory to get any needed libraries and `rake db:migrate` once to run the existing database migrations.

 ## Usage